soilwise-he/SoilWise-documentation/README.md

 receives funding from the European Union's HORIZON Innovation Actions 2022 under grant agreement No.
 101112838.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Research Executive Agency.
-Neither the European Union nor the granting authority can be help responsible for them.
+Neither the European Union nor the granting authority can be held responsible for them.